History of Philososphy

 How are we to live?
 What would make a good life?
-The question cannot be avoided, as each of us will have to make decisions, shaping the kind of life we lead.
+These questions cannot be avoided, as each of us will have to make decisions, shaping the kind of life we lead.
 Which profession do I pursue?
 Should I marry?
 Is there anything more important than my freedom?
-How does my happiness relate to that of others?
-Should all of this be understood in terms of rights and duties, or is that fundamentally misguided?
 The riddle of good and evil lies at the very heart of our lives, and refusing to solve it is but another way of making a guess at it.

 read and understand difficult texts;

-describe and explain core concepts of moral theory, specifically happiness, virtue, duty, moral sentiment, and practical reason;
+describe and explain core concepts of moral theory, specifically virtue, duty, passions and practical reason;

 describe and explain divergent fundamental perspectives in moral theory;

 discuss problems of moral philosophy in a clear, coherent and civil manner, both in speech and writing.

 This is not a lecture course.
 All classes will be conducted as structured conversations between the instructor and the students, proceeding more or less like a Socratic dialogue with the week’s reading as the subject matter.
 Students thus improve both their critical thinking skills and their ability to clearly express difficult positions.